Set Up a Cluster on Linux Systems#

 The subsequent sections will provide detailed configuration examples and step-by-step instructions for setting up each component within the cluster environment.

 When configuring a Cassandra cluster, we aim to establish a setup comprising three active nodes with a replication factor of 3.
-This configuration ensures that all nodes are active and data is replicated across each node, thus providing tolerance to the failure of a single node, meaning that if one node experiences hardware issues or network disruptions, the other two nodes continue to store and process incident data seamlessly.
-This fault-tolerant configuration guarantees uninterrupted access to critical security information, enabling the SOC to effectively manage and respond to cyber threats without downtime or data loss.
+This configuration ensures that all nodes are active and data is replicated across each node, thus providing tolerance to the failure of a single node.
+It means that if one node experiences hardware issues or network disruptions, the other two nodes continue to store and process incident data seamlessly.
+This fault-tolerant configuration guarantees uninterrupted access to critical security information, enabling the SOC to effectively manage and respond to cybersecurity threats without downtime or data loss.

 Note: Note: For the purposes of this documentation, we assume that all nodes reside within the same network environment.
 Ideally, the nodes should be deployed in different racks within the same data center.

 To ensure the successful deployment of Cassandra within your cluster, it's essential to install Cassandra on each individual node.
-Follow the steps outlined in the provided guide.
+Follow the steps outlined in the installation guide.

 -